-In terms of section 318(5) of the Act, there will not be action taken to publicly notify the Board's action, except for note in the

-Desistan and the Desnandant heins named in this desision

-Register and the Respondent being named in this decision.
+In terms of section 318(5) of the Act, there will not be action taken to publicly notify the Board's action, except for the note in the Register and the Respondent being named in this decision.

-[35] The Respondent should note that the Board may, under section 319 of the Act, suspend or cancel a licensed building practitioner's licence if fines or costs imposed as a result of disciplinary action are not paid.
+[34] The Respondent should note that the Board may, under section 319 of the Act, suspend or cancel a licensed building practitioner's licence if fines or costs imposed as a result of disciplinary action are not paid.